 - Franchise Killer (5 years or official confirmation): In absence of confirmation, an extended period of inactivity is required to prove it "dead".

 - Magnificent Bastard (2 weeks): Due to frequent misuse; the waiting period allows more people to experience the work so that consensus may be reached on newer examples.
 Cleanup thread here.

 - NeverLiveItDown.Real Life (25 years): Due to being a magnet for agenda-based editing.
 Waiting period implemented so that it can be conclusively shown that the example, in fact, never did live it down.

 - NeverLiveItDown.Sports (10 months): Similar to the Real Life section, though it takes much less time to become conclusive.

-- Overshadowed by Controversy (6 months): Controversies often burn bright and then flare out, meaning that controversies that seemed important around release time can be forgotten before too long.
+- Overshadowed by Controversy (6 months after the work is released or becomes controversial, whichever comes later): Controversies often burn bright and then flare out, meaning that controversies that seemed important around release time can be forgotten before too long.
 Cleanup thread here.

 - Unintentional Period Piece (10 years or exceptional circumstances): Generally takes at least ten years to determine what the period-piece hallmarks of a given time period are.
 Cleanup thread here.